 This first chapter of the handbook introduces you to the background and aims of the VALIDATE project and its approach to Health Technology Assessment (HTA).
 After discussing the general challenges related to the implementation and use of health technology, and the role of HTA in addressing these challenges, the ideas that guide the VALIDATE approach to HTA are introduced.
 An overview of the handbook is provided, in which these ideas are further developed.
-This chapter ends with introducing the central case study (Non-Invasive Prenatal Testing) that is returned to in every chapter to help you relate the VALIDATE approach to practice.
+This chapter ends with introducing the central case study (Non-Invasive Prenatal Testing) that is revisited in every chapter to help the reader better comprehend and relate on how the VALIDATE approach is implemented in practice.